Q. What are Industry Certifications?

 Q. How many parts do the exams include?

-A. Precision Exams assessments include the knowledge standards portion and an optional performance standards portion.
+A. Industry Certifications assessments include the knowledge standards portion and an optional performance standards portion.
 Exams test students on the material in the knowledge portion of the standards.
 This is a written portion that assesses the students understanding of the skill and subject matter.
 The optional performance standards are evaluated separately, usually by an instructor, and test the student’s actual physical ability to perform a skill.
 An example for the Medical Terminology exam is a written test on meanings of terms learned in the course for the knowledge portion.
 The performance portion requires interpreting and exacting information from medical documents, using a medical reference book to find information and applying medical terminology to a real-life setting.

 Q. Do you offer curricula for your exams?